Ytchen981/homepage/index.md

 ### About Me

-Currently, I am an undergraduate student in Department of Computer Science and Engineering at SJTU.
-(This page will be updated soon)
+Currently, I am an Phd student in Department of Computer Science and Engineering at SJTU advised by Professor Junchi Yan.

+### Selected Publications

+*Yiting Chen*, Qibing Ren, Junchi Yan.

+Rethinking and Improving Robustness of Convolutional Neural Networks: a Shapley Value-based Approach in Frequency Domain.

+Advances in Neural Information Processing Systems(NeurIPS 2022 spotlight)